Home-Logo

 Training includes:

-• General Inductions: Covering fundamental principles, equipment operation, and safety protocols.
+• General induction: Covers fundamental principles, equipment operation and safety protocols.

-• Instrument-Specific Training: Hands-on instruction tailored to researchers’ specific applications.
+• Instrument-specific training: Provides hands-on instruction tailored to each researcher’s specific applications.

 Bookings and facility use